justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 (4)

 RDF allows for incremental enrichment.
-As a followup to this project I think it would be interesting to [transform CWEs](https://www.reddit.com/r/semanticweb/comments/t7epy5/common_weakness_enumeration_cwe_in_rdf/) (Common Weakness Enumeration) and CVEs (Common Vulnerabilities and Exposures) as RDF and connect them to the git repositories where the vulnerable code is.
+As a followup to this project I think it would be interesting to [transform CWEs](https://www.reddit.com/r/semanticweb/comments/t7epy5/common_weakness_enumeration_cwe_in_rdf/) (Common Weakness Enumeration) and CVEs (Common Vulnerabilities and Exposures) into RDF and connect them to the git repositories where the vulnerable code is.

-TODO compare using unix tools with SPARQL to answer questions.

 (5)